-A specific procedure for dealing with potentially erroneous data is incorporated into the methodology of the ETHUSD_NY.
+A specific procedure for dealing with potentially erroneous data is incorporated into the methodology of BRRNY.
 Although volume-weighted medians of transaction prices from individual data sources are not part of the benchmark determination process, they are calculated as a means of quality control and manipulation resistance.

-In the event of an instance of index calculation in which a Constituent Exchange's volume-weighted median transaction price exhibits an absolute percentage deviation from the volume-weighted median price of other Constituent Exchange transactions greater than the Potentially Erroneous Data Parameter (10%), then transactions from that Constituent Exchange are deemed potentially erroneous and excluded from the index calculation.
+In the event of an instance of index calculation in which a Constituent Exchange's volumeweighted median transaction price exhibits an absolute percentage deviation from the volume-weighted median price of other Constituent Exchange transactions greater than the Potentially Erroneous Data Parameter (10%), then transactions from that Constituent Exchange are deemed potentially erroneous and excluded from the index calculation.
 All instances of data excluded from a calculation trigger a Benchmark Surveillance Alert that is investigated.

-Between February 28th, 2022, and January 31st, 2024, the Potentially Erroneous Data Parameter of the methodology for the CME CF Ether-Dollar Reference Rate - New York Variant has never been triggered.
-Analysis of the max volume-weighted median per exchange during the observation period produced the results in Table 1.
-The results illustrate that during the observation period, no Constituent Exchange's input data needed to be excluded due to exhibiting potential manipulation and indeed no individual cryptocurrency exchange exhibits a deviation percentage above 1.85% during this period.
+Between February 28th, 2022, and February 28th, 2025 (weekdays only), the Potentially Erroneous Data Parameter of the methodology for the CME CF Bitcoin Reference Rate - New York Variant was not triggered.
+Analysis of the max volume-weighted median per exchange during the observation period produced the results in Table 2.
+The results illustrate that during the observation period, no Constituent Exchange's input data needed to be excluded due to exhibiting potential manipulation, and indeed, no individual cryptocurrency exchange exhibited a deviation percentage above 2.41% during this period.